 When wiring the Balmar SG200’s SmartShunt you may want to purchase a heavy duty busbar, as shown below, to collect all the vessels DC negatives.

 TIP: Once your SG200 is installed & programmed please be patient.
-The SG200 requires your bank to be cycled a number of times in order for SoC and SoH to hone in.
-The deeper these cycles the faster the SG200 can learn the bank.
+The SG200 requires your bank to be deeply-cycled quite a few times in order for SoC and SoH to hone in.
+The deeper these cycles are, the faster the SG200 can learn the bank.
 Don’t be afraid to take your lead acid bank to 11.7V, if you want to speed up the learning process, just be sure you can recharge to 100% on the next cycle.
-Shallow cycling will just prolong the time it takes for the SG200 to “learn” bank behavior.
+Shallow cycling will just prolong the time it takes for the SG200 to “learn” bank behavior such as SoH.